aws/amazon-mwaa-docker-images/CODING_GUIDELINES.md

 ## Bash Scripts

-For Bash scripts, we use [ShellCheck](https://www.shellcheck.net/) to help the developers common bugs and bad practices related to Bash scripts.
+For Bash scripts, we use [ShellCheck](https://www.shellcheck.net/) to help the developers discover common bugs and bad practices related to Bash scripts.
 We have GitHub workflows that execute ShellCheck on every Bash script in the repository, and fails if the code breaks any of its rules.
 To make it easier for the developer to test their code before publishing a PR, we have pre-commit hooks that automatically test your code.
 However, you need to setup `pre-commit` for the hooks to run.
 Check the README files for instructions.

 ## Python Scripts